PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 DeploymentSpec(
     flow=test_flow,
     name="test-deployment",
-    schedule=IntervalSchedule(interval=timedelta(seconds=30)),
     flow_runner=KubernetesFlowRunner(stream_output=True),
 )
 ```

 Note that the flow itself is incredibly simple &mdash; it just prints a message &mdash; but you could put more sophisticated flow logic here and even call tasks or subflows.

-This code also includes a [deployment specification](/concepts/deployments/#deployment-specifications) that specifies we want to use the Kubernetes flow runner, and a [schedule](/concepts/schedules/) for the flow run.
+This code also includes a [deployment specification](/concepts/deployments/#deployment-specifications) that specifies we want to use the Kubernetes flow runner.

 Now, use the Prefect CLI to [create the deployment](/concepts/deployments/#creating-deployments):